C. Grey Hawkins

 To repair the damage, I restored the best copy of the orginal art I could find from a 1978 member newsletter, and reset all of the typography using typefaces intended to feel less like the Microsoft Word special the previous logo had turned into.
 The organization’s archives are full of thousands of documents from the 1800s set in typefaces with names lost to time.
 I wanted to recreate a bit of that intrigue by modifying the typefaces I had available, so I rounded their sharp edges so that they wouldn’t feel overly fresh in a historical context.

-above: Grey’s remastered version of the logo.
+above: My remastered version of the logo.

 The Silver Queen Newsletter